ropensci/redland-bindings/R/redland/cran-comments.md

 ## Problems fixed in this build

-* Mac OS X binary builds now create a redland.so file that does not librdf.0.dylib during package load but instead links this library in statically, to make package installation easier for the user.
+* Mac OS X binary builds now create a redland.so file that does not refer to librdf.0.dylib during package load but instead links this library in statically, to make package installation easier for the user.